Creating User Accounts

 - credit officers who are not assigned to any branch.

 Can access all branches: This option allows the user to access the clients and accounts assigned to every branch in the system.

 Branch access: If access to all branches is not granted, access to individual branches can be given by selecting them here.
 If the user is assigned to a branch, the assigned branch will appear pre-selected.

-- An email is required for using the "Forgot your password?" link in the login screen, as the password recovery email will be sent to this address.
+- An email address is required for using the "Forgot your password?" link in the login screen, as the password recovery email will be sent to this address.

-- A Mobile number is required for using Two-Factor Authentication.
+- A mobile number is required for using Two-Factor Authentication.